-She spends three months of every year travelling and researching new properties and determining philanthropic projects that she and her clients can support as she is deeply involved in assisting a number of charities throughout Africa and India which she is passionate about.
-She is also very interested in birdlife, plantlife and most conservation issues!
-She is hoping to complete her degree in nature conservation – parenthood allowing!
-Nicola also enjoys flying.
+She spends three months of every year travelling, partly researching new properties and determining philanthropic projects that she and her clients can support as she is deeply involved in assisting a number of charities throughout Africa and India which she is passionate about.
+She is also very interested in birdlife, plant life and most conservation issues!

-Acknowledging her expertise, she was made a Judge for the Good Safari Guide, which recognises the finest safari lodges and camps in Africa, and she is a member of the Women’s President’s Organisation.
+Acknowledging her expertise, she was made a Judge for the Good Safari Guide, which recognises the finest safari lodges and camps in Africa.

 Nicola’s personal favourites:

-Kiwayu in Kenya for the beach and the exquisite Italian food, and the simple, extraordinarily tastefully decorated cottages, with no doors or windows.
 Swimming with a pod of dolphins in Lamu, Kenya.
 Taking a dhow safari on the Quirimbas archipelago in Mozambique, camping out on different islands.
 Bird Island in the Seychelles, where there is simply nothing to do, except to swim, fish and walk and read a book or make good conversation!
 Kurland, Ants Nest and Three Tree Hills in South Africa for families.
-Swimming with a green turtle in Maputaland.
+Swimming with green turtles in Maputaland and in Kiwayu, Kenya.
 Catamaraning around Nosy Be in Madagascar and seeing the Indri Indri Lemur in Mantadia in Madagascar.

 And in India; the backwaters, gliding on a kettuvallam houseboat.
 Himalayas – a walking holiday with a Sherpa guide in Kumaon at the foothills of the Himalayas and 360-degrees Leti with its amazing views of Nanda Devi.
 Madhya Pradesh, staying at a wonderful, intimate palace with the maharajah and his wife, and visiting the local markets.
 Viewing tiger in Kanha National Park and Pench National Park, Madhya Pradesh.
 Sitting in a private house on the Lake Vembanad in Kerala and walking to the top of the Cardamom Hills.